 The benefits of a positive parent-teen relationship continue well into adulthood, with reported lower levels of risky behaviors and psychological distress, and higher levels of self-esteem, happiness, and life satisfaction.(1)

-Positive parent-teen relationships are key to healthy adolescent development.
-According to research:
+Positive parent-teen relationships are key to healthy adolescent development and impact multiple factors in development:

 - Teens who report feeling connected to parents and family are more likely than others to delay initiating sexual intercourse.(2)

 - 50% of teens say they trust their parents most for reliable and complete information about birth control.
 Only 12% say they trust a friend for such information.(3)